Sox–35th station

 On April 3, 2011, a new station opened on the adjacent Metra Rock Island Line at 35th/Lou Jones/Bronzeville.

 History

 Structure

 Sox–35th station is located in the median of the Dan Ryan Expressway.
-The main entrance to the station is on the 35th Street overpass; that entrance is handicapped accessible by an elevator.
+The main entrance to the station is on the 35th Street overpass; that entrance is accessible by an elevator.
 An auxiliary entrance is located on the 33rd Street overpass, and this entrance connects to the station via a pedestrian bridge.
 At both entrances, a fare turnstile is located at street level and passengers must take stairs, an escalator, or the elevator to the platform.
 The platform is an island platform; northbound trains stop on the east side, and southbound trains stop on the west side.